-Change seems to be the theme of 2020, and the new feature allowing sellers to edit the creative for Sponsored Brand ads is a game changer.
+Change seems to be the theme of 2020, and the new feature allowing sellers to edit the creative for Sponsored Brand ads is a game-changer (you can also edit headline search ads).

 Gone are the days when adding a new product or changing logos and branding were a nightmare for Amazon advertisers.
-Now, with a few simple steps a Sponsored Brand ad can be edited and submitted for approval.
+Now, with a few simple steps a Sponsored Brands ad and Headline Search Ads can be edited and submitted for approval.

 It’s been a long time coming.
 Ever since Sponsored Brand ads became a thing, we quickly realized that the inability to edit ads was a problem.

-With this new feature, the following areas can be edited.
+With this new campaign manager feature, the following areas can be edited.

 Sellers will be able to deliver the existing campaign until the edited version is approved.